jannis-baum/Vivify/docs/api.md

 # Vivify's API

-In addition to the command line interface `viv`, Vivify has HTTP endpoints that can be used to integrate it into other applications, such as making editor plugins for live previews.
+In addition to the command line interface `viv`, Vivify has HTTP endpoints that are be used to integrate it into other applications, such as making editor plugins for live previews.

 ## Path encoding